 On Demand outside the UK?

 UK TV from outside the UK?
 A question from Sarah in New Zealand...
 "There are lots of British Ex-Pats living in New Zealand - me being one of them.
 I really want to subscribe to UK TV on demand via PC.
 I would love to watch BBC and ITV and C4 programmes.
 I am having no luck being able to subscribe to anything as I live abroad.
 Do you know of anywhere I could join.
-New Zealand TV is awful and although they sometimes have UK programmes they are mostly 3 years out of date!"
+New Zealand TV is awful and although they sometimes have UK programmes they are mostly 3 years out of date!

 Hmmm - tough one.
 TV programmes are hot property for the show's producers and TV studios, and it's all about broadcast rights and territories.
 A broadcaster will pay to screen a TV show within a certain country for a certain time period, and the TV channel bids for the broadcast rights.
 If a service were to pop up offering TV shows to a worldwide audience, then the system breaks down - this compares with the fact that DVDs are region-coded, and only play in certain parts of the world.

 This page lists services that provide TV shows to the UK, but many of these are not available outside of the UK.
-Here are a couple of of other options worth a look:
+Here are a couple of other options worth a look:

 • We've found a service called JumpTV that has partnered with more than 180 television broadcasters from over 60 countries to provide live broadcasting of TV stations from around the world.
 More details at www.jumptv.com.